Residents flee as Gulf Coast sees possible tandem hurricanes

 NEW ORLEANS (AP) — The Gulf Coast braced Sunday for a potentially devastating hit from twin hurricanes as two strong storms swirled toward the U.S from the Gulf of Mexico and the Caribbean.
-Officials feared a history-making onslaught of life-threatening winds and flooding along the coast, stretching from Louisiana into Alabama.
+Officials feared a history-making onslaught of life-threatening winds and flooding along the coast, stretching from Texas to Alabama.

 A storm dubbed Marco grew into a hurricane Sunday as it moved up the Gulf of Mexico toward Louisiana.
 Another potential hurricane, Tropical Storm Laura, lashed the Dominican Republic and Haiti and was targeting the same region of the U.S. coast.